JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ### Labels and dots

 It's a good idea to label points in geometrical constructions, and to draw small dots to indicate their location clearly.
 For the latter task, small filled circles will do.
-For labels, there's a special `label()` function we can use, which positions a text string close to a point, using points of the compass.
+For labels, there's a special `label()` function we can use, which positions a text string close to a point, using points of the compass, so `:N` places the label to the north of a position.

 ```
 @png begin